Ames Final Round

 The Ames Competition is one of the most prestigious competitions for appellate brief writing and advocacy in the country.
 Students participating in the Final Round started the competition in the fall of their 2L year.
 From there, two teams progress to the Final Round through their strong research abilities and excellent written and oral advocacy.
 The Final Round is traditionally judged by this country’s preeminent jurists.
 Past Ames Competition winners include Professor Cass Sunstein, Dean Kathleen Sullivan, Massachusetts Governor Deval Patrick, and Justice Harry Blackmun.
 Click here for a list of past winners of the Competition.

-The teams that will compete in the 2018 Ames Final Round are below, as well as a summary of the case and the briefs submitted for the Final Round.
+The teams that competed in the 2018 Ames Final Round are below, as well as a summary of the case and the briefs submitted for the Final Round.

 * * *